Data-Sci-2025/Steam-Reviews-Analysis/data_processing/2-data-analysis.md

           <dbl> <chr>    <date>     <chr>       <chr>        <dbl> <chr>       <dbl>
     1  76036759 english  2020-08-16 NEG         bad bad …    10220 bad, …        227

+You can always count on gamers and their eloquence.

 To prep this dataframe for the classifier, let’s narrow down to only the columns we know we want.